-Skip the kitsch, luxury beach resorts with all the trimmings and put down the local English language newspaper – appropriately named the Gringo Gazette – this is where a nomad goes in Cabo San Lucas.
+Skip the kitschy, all-inclusive beach resorts and put down the local English language newspaper – appropriately named the Gringo Gazette.
+Here's where nomads go in Cabo San Lucas.

-Put down the cheeseburger and fries, instead eat for a few bucks at an authentic taqueria.
-Try a world-famous baja fish taco while in Cabo.
+Why opt for a cheeseburger and fries, when you can eat well for a few bucks at an authentic taqueria?
+Be sure to try a world-famous baja fish taco (crispy fried fish, cabbage, and crema) while in Cabo.
 If you see a local man carrying two orange buckets filled with corn husks, wave him down.
 These US $1 tamales are delicious.

 Street vendors are the cheapest for tasty Mexican cuisine.
 Walk the streets beyond the tourist traps to discover a number of vendors offering home-made tacos, tamales, burritos and ceviché.
 Nothing will cost you more than US $2.